benjbuch/octo_waffle/part_01-basic_interactions.md

     Typically, the help page includes the following sections:

-      - **Description** states briefly what the function does,
+      - The ‘Description’ states briefly what the function does.
-      - **Usage** specifies all arguments (variables and parameters) in positional order with their default values; here `...` represents any arbitrary number of comma-separated (unquoted) arguments,
+      - The ‘Usage’ section specifies all arguments (variables and parameters) in positional order with their default values; here `...` represents any arbitrary number of comma-separated (unquoted) arguments.
-      - **Arguments** enlists each of the arguments and the data type expected,
+      - ‘Arguments’ enlists each of the arguments and the data type expected.
-      - **Details** is a (often long) section that describes the function’s behaviour, its intended usage, and any other important details on how the function operates,
+      - ‘Details’ is a (often long) section that describes the function’s behaviour, its intended usage, and other important details on how the function operates.
-      - **Value** explicitly describes the return value of the function,
+      - ‘Value’ explicitly describes the return value of the function.
-      - **Examples** gives illustrative code that serves the better understanding the function’s behavior.
+      - ‘Examples’ gives illustrative code that serves the better understanding the function’s behavior.

     Here is some useful advice on how to read a help file from Patrick Burns’ [Impatient
     R](https://www.burns-stat.com/documents/tutorials/impatient-r/#readhelp):

-      - Help files are not novels.
+    1. Help files are not novels.
 Don’t feel compelled to read them from start to finish\!
-      - Focusing on the examples may be a good strategy, provided there are good examples in the help file of course …
+    2. Focusing on the examples may be a good strategy—provided that they are good examples …
-      - Try it out\!
-It may not be wise to expect yourself to understand everything before you use the function.
+    3. Try it out\!
+It may not be wise to expect yourself to understand everything before you *use* the function.

-2.  *If you do not know the exact name of the function you are looking for,* but you know what the function *should* be able to do for you, the following commands will be helpful.
+2.  *If you do not know the exact name of the function you are looking for,* but you know what the function *should* be able to do for you, one of the following commands will be helpful.

     ``` r
     help.search("histogram")
     ??histogram
     ```

-Many packages include ‘vignettes’, which are documents to illustrate and explain facilities in the package.
+Many packages include **‘vignettes’**, which are documents to illustrate the facilities of the particular package.
 You can discover vignettes by accessing the index of the help page for a package or e.g. via `browseVignettes(package = "magrittr")`.

-Many packages may also include extended code demonstrations, called ‘demos’.
+Some packages also include extended **code demonstrations**, called ‘demos’.
 Access e.g. via `demo(package = "stats")`.

 ## Errors and Warnings